 One of the first things you want to ask yourself before purchasing a camping hammock is what type of camping are you going to be doing?
 There are three types you can choose from depending on how you're going to use them.

 - Camping: Very comfortable and ideal for fair to poor weather conditions

 - Ultralight: designed to be used for fast and lightweight hiking/cycling trips.
 When you cut weight you'll usually loose comfort

 - Winter: Full blown exhibition hammocks that are made with high end materials for extreme weather conditions.
 They're heavy and bulky.

 Weight Of The Hammock And It's Max Capacity

 You should always consider your own weight and the maximum wight capacity of the hammock.

-Adding too much weight to the hammock will reduce it’s lifespan and could result with you landing on the floor.
+Adding too much weight to the hammock will reduce it’s lifespan and could result with you falling through the middle, and landing on the floor.

 You should also consider the weight of the hammock.